fingerprintjs/semantic-release-native-dependency-plugin/README.md

 ## Overview

-This plugin retrieves native dependency version information from iOS and Android projects and integrates it into the semantic release workflow generate notes steps.
+This plugin retrieves native dependency version information from iOS and/or Android projects and integrates it into the semantic release workflow generate notes steps.

-- Extracts dependency versions from podspec json file (iOS) and Gradle task output (Android)
+- Extracts dependency versions from podspec json file (iOS) and/or Gradle task output (Android)
 - Ensures version consistency in release notes
 - Automates version retrieval for better release documentation